 BPF: Do you consider yourself an interior designer or a decorator?

 EW: I often refer to myself simply as a “designer.”
-While I do not have the interior designer designation, I have the professional and educational experience to perform the job as a project
+While I do not have the interior designer designation, I have the professional and educational experience to perform the job as a project manager and decorator.
+As a PM, I

 employ subcontractors to execute the foundation of my design plan then complete the job alone in decorating the space.